 Welcome to Gretna Baptist Church We are a fellowship of believers committed to building strong relationships within the church and community - creating an atmosphere for people to discover, grow, and model their faith in Christ.

-Join us this Sunday as we seek to become more like the 4th kind of listener, knowing our understanding will lead us to transformation. ...
+Join us this Sunday as we continue the Introduction to our RESET series in the book of Ephesians. ...
 See MoreSee Less